Wllew4/Wllew4/README.md

 * 💖 19 y/o [**Twitch Streamer**](https://twitch.tv/soupsu) and **Software Developer** from southern New Hampshire.
 * 🎓 Currently studying at [**Wentworth Institute of Technology**](https://wit.edu) in Boston, MA.
 * 💻 Focusing on low-level/backend development.
-* 👀 Planning to learn OpenGL, Rust, Go, Luau.
+* 👀 Currently making my own language using Rust.
-* 🌹 Not a fan of blockchain.
+* 🌹 Not looking for work in blockchain or defense.
 </h3>

 <p align="center">